 Our customers are at the heart of our business.
 They are our most important stakeholder group and include tenants, residents and other service users.
 We are committed to achieving customer service excellence in all that we do.

-In 2018, the Association achieved another successful review against the Customer Service Excellence Standard and the accreditation will be in place until December 2021.
-The Assessor was extremely positive about the Association in general, he stated “ng homes were found to have a deep understanding of, and commitment to, Customer Service Excellence.
+In 2021, the Association achieved another successful review against the Customer Service Excellence Standard and the accreditation will be in place until December 2024.
+The Assessor was extremely positive about the Association and praised the Association for our ongoing commitment to developing and delivering innovative services during challenging times.
+He stated “ng homes were found to have a deep understanding of, and commitment to, Customer Service Excellence.
 The commitment was displayed from senior management levels through to operations and front-line staff.”

 We always strive to treat our customers with respect and be responsive to their needs.
 We value the views of our customers and actively seek ways in which to engage with and listen to our customers, involving them and working with them to develop and deliver the services that they want.